 Follow the steps above to add the Incorporation Boundary layer to your project.
 Once you have it loaded, perform the following steps to provide another screenshot of your results:

-– Style this layer by using the “categorized” method using the attribute column for year of incorporation
+– Style this layer by using the “categorized” method using the attribute column for year of incorporation (Incoorporat)

 – Place the existing layers in an order for proper viewing